How to watch Oprah's interview with Harry and Meghan | WSGW 790 AM & 100.5 FM

-Oprah Winfrey will be interviewing Prince Harry and Meghan, Duchess of Sussex, on Sunday night on CBS in their first interview since they stopped royal duties and since announcing she is pregnant with their second child.
+Oprah Winfrey will be interviewing Prince Harry and Meghan, Duchess of Sussex, on in their first interview since they stopped royal duties and since announcing she is pregnant with their second child.
 In a preview of CBS’ “Oprah with Meghan And Harry: A Primetime Special,” Meghan accused Britain’s royal family of actively encouraging lies about her.

 Asked by Oprah how she feels about the palace hearing her speaking out about life in the royal bubble, Meghan replied, “I don’t know how they could expect that, after all of this time, we would still just be silent if there is an active role that ‘The Firm’ is playing in perpetuating falsehoods about us.”
 “The Firm” is a common nickname for the royal family.